AbdLaswi/Meraki-BookCommunity/README.md

+# Book Community
+solo project
+Technologies used:
-# build website(Book Community) with pure CSS and HTML
+pure CSS and HTML